numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - We can take the length of that whole interval π, and divide it by the length of the space between each sample:
             - num samples ≈ π / 0.1 ≈ 31
         - So generally, if we write that spacing between samples as dx, the number of samples is π / dx:
+            - num samples = length / thickness per sample
             - num samples = π / dx
             - num samples * dx = π
     - Let's substitute into our Average expression:
-        - Average = sum of heights / num samples
         - Average = sum of heights / (π / dx)
         - To divide by a fraction, we multiply by its reciprocal
         - Average = sum of heights * (dx / π)